1 Principles/Introduction topenlarge

 2 Approach topenlarge

-If the fragments are small and lag screw fixation from anterior is not possible, a posterior approach and fixation is carried out.
+If the fragments are small and lag screw fixation from anterior is not possible, then a posterior approach and fixation is carried out.

 3 Reduction topenlarge